Abraham Galloway is the Black figure from the Civil War you should know about

 When the Union planned to invade the North Carolina coast, Galloway was the perfect insider to scout the coastline for the best landings.

-In his book, Cecelski writes: "Without a topical engineer at hand, Galloway had to rely on local sailors and pilots for insights about the navigability of inlets, the twists and turns of channels, and details of winds, tides and currents.
-For all that information his most reliable source was slave watermen like those around whom he'd grown up in Smithville and Wilmington."
+In his book, Cecelski writes: "Without a topographical engineer at hand, Galloway had to rely on local sailors and pilots for insights about the navigability of inlets, the twists and turns of channels, and details of winds, tides, and currents.
+For all that information, his most reliable source was slave watermen like those around whom he'd grown up in Smithville and Wilmington."

-Galloway may have worked for the Union army, but he didn't trust it.
+Galloway may have worked for the Union Army, but he didn't trust it.
 He'd seen racism within its ranks firsthand.
-In Vicksburg, he was attached to a Union regiment that tried to dig a strategic canal across a bend in the Mississippi River.
+In Vicksburg, Miss., he was attached to a Union regiment that tried to dig a strategic canal across a bend in the Mississippi River.
 When Union soldiers began to get sick and die from disease and exhaustion, they enlisted African Americans from nearby plantations.
-Cecelski says they promised them protection in exchange for their labor.
+Cecelski says the soldiers promised them protection in exchange for their labor.
 Many of them also fell ill and died.
-The ditch was never completed, and the Union army withdrew, leaving the African Americans behind.
+The ditch was never completed, and the Union Army withdrew, leaving the African Americans behind.

-In his book, Cecelski quotes a soldier's letter who wrote the African Americans were left, "to the tender mercies of anyone who chose to arrest them."
+In his book, Cecelski quotes from the letter of a soldier who wrote that the African Americans were left "to the tender mercies of any one who chose to arrest them."
 Cecelski writes, "Their prospects must have made Galloway cringe.
 Arrest, he had to know, was the least of their worries."
 Confederates who caught African Americans aiding the North were often sold back into enslavement or killed.

 "You're talking about someone who was definitely from the Malcolm X school of self-defense," says the playwright.
 He believes Galloway has been left out of the history books because they're mostly written by white people.
-"To borrow a cheesy phrase from the hack-and-slash movie Braveheart," Craft says, "'History is written by those who hang heroes from trees.'"
-He notes that a lot people don't know about the contribution of African Americans during the Civil War, including that they comprised 10% of the Union army.
+"To borrow a cheesy phrase from the hack-and-slash movie Braveheart," Craft says, " 'History is written by those who hang heroes from trees.' " He notes that a lot of people don't know about the contributions of African Americans during the Civil War, including that they made up 10% of the Union Army.

 Like Galloway, Craft grew up in North Carolina.
-He says ever since he learned about this radical Union spy from his home state, he's been a fan.
+He says ever since he learned about this radical Union spy from his home state, he has been a fan.

 "Heroes like that give you strength, especially in a moment where everything is being challenged," says Craft.
 "History is being called 'critical race theory,' so they don't have to teach, you know, basic American history."
 Craft adds, "Nothing we're facing is, you know, analogous to what our ancestors have gone through, what Galloway went through."

 Abraham Galloway didn't stop fighting for human rights once the Civil War ended.
-In 1868, he became one of the first African Americans elected to the North Carolina state senate.
-He advocated for women's suffrage and railed against the widespread use of the "n"-word.
+In 1868, he became one of the first African Americans elected to the North Carolina Senate.
+He advocated for women's suffrage and railed against the widespread use of the N-word.

 Galloway died unexpectedly of an illness at age 33.
-The obituary in the Christian Recorder called him "bold, brave, defiant and a patriot."
-Some 6,000 people gathered in downtown Wilmington for his funeral.
+His obituary in The Christian Recorder called him "bold, brave, defiant and a patriot."
+Some 6,000 people gathered in downtown Wilmington, N.C., for his funeral.

-NPR has compiled a list of stories, performances and other content that chronicles the Black American experience for Black History Month.
+NPR has compiled a list of stories, performances and other content that chronicle the Black American experience for Black History Month.
 See the whole collection here.